SSWConsulting/SSW.Rules.Content/rules/match-tone-with-intent/rule.md

 <https://youtu.be/PkGIZ5yQSp4> (3 min)
 2. Then do your Daily Scrum while being careful with tone
 3. Ask if anybody wants to comment on tone suggestions
-4. Ask the question "Show a thumbs up if everyones tone was great"
+4. Ask the question "Show a thumbs up if everyone's tone was great"

 If you do this for a while, you will start to notice patterns in your tone and be able to adjust it in realtime.